mahmoud/sedimental/entries/statistics_for_software.md

 # Summary

 It's been a journey, but I hope you learned something new.
-If nothing else, you know how we do it here at PayPal.
-Remember the three
+If nothing else, you know how we do it.
+Remember the three lessons:
-lessons:

 1. Statistics is full of very specific terminology and techniques that you may not know that you need.
 It pays to take time to learn them.